ccostafrias/scrimba-meme-project/README.md

 # scrimba-meme-project
-Second project by Scrimba course using React
+Third project by Scrimba course using React